Operation Unified Assistance

 Operation Unified Assistance was the American military's humanitarian response to the 2004 Indian Ocean earthquake and tsunami.
 On 28 December 2004, elements of the Combined Support Force were deployed to U-Tapao International Airport in Thailand.
 More than 12,600 Department of Defense personnel were involved in the relief effort.

 Background

-The United States dispatched numerous C-5 and C-17 strategic airlifters and 10 C-130 Hercules tactical airlifters containing disaster supplies, 9 P-3C Orion maritime patrol aircraft for search and rescue support, and several teams from the Department of State and the Department of Defense to coordinate additional assistance from Utapao Naval Air Base in Thailand.
+The United States dispatched numerous C-5 and C-17 strategic airlifters and 10 C-130 Hercules tactical airlifters containing disaster supplies, 9 P-3C Orion maritime patrol aircraft for search and rescue support, and several teams from the Department of State and the Department of Defense to coordinate additional assistance from U-Tapao Naval Air Base in Thailand.